 I was born and raised in El Salvador.
 Graduated as a lawyer in my country, specializing in criminal justice.
 Since I began my studies, I became involved in working with communities, which became my motivation and passion, focusing mainly on defending the human rights of the most vulnerable populations in my country.
 For the past nine years, I have worked with the immigrant community in this country helping them improve their parenting skills and helping them adapt to this country.
 When I’m not working, I enjoy spending time with my family and friends, reading and handcrafts.

-Laura serves as KIND’s Senior Protection Officer, focusing on family reunification and international protection of children and separated families in Central America and Mexico.
+Laura serves as KIND’s Director of Protection, focusing on family reunification and international protection of children and separated families in Central America and Mexico.
 Laura has had the opportunity to assist thousands of refugees and migrants from Africa, Latin American and the Middle East through her work with international and U.S. NGOs and the UN Refugee Agency (UNHCR), and has spent significant time providing direct services to individuals and families in the field.
 During her time at UNHCR, Laura managed the Protection Transfer Arrangement in El Salvador, a pilot program facilitating the emergency resettlement of high-risk cases that has since expanded to Guatemala and Honduras, and led the Mediterranean inter-agency emergency response efforts in Egypt during the Syrian refugee crisis.
 Prior to joining UNHCR, Laura worked in strategic litigation with Asylum Access Ecuador, assisting cases with protection claims before the Inter-American Commission on Human Rights and the Committee on the Elimination of Discrimination against Women.
 After returning to the United States in 2017, Laura was one of the first attorneys to join the Southern Poverty Law Center’s Southeast Immigrant Freedom Initiative, providing legal representation to refugees and migrants detained at the Stewart and Irwin County Detention Centers in South Georgia.
 Laura joined KIND in 2018 and worked as a Staff Attorney in the Baltimore and Atlanta field offices before joining the Regional Policy & Initiatives team.
 Laura is a graduate of Georgetown Law and the University of North Carolina at Chapel Hill, and lives with her husband and their very good dog.